Caramujo-San/dotfiles/README.md

 Technique used for this repo:

-* Symbolic links linking a git repo in Desktop on Windows
+* Symbolic links linking a git repo in on Windows
-  1. Created a Python script to install and call a Powershell script
+  1. Created a Powershell script to install winget softwares
-  2. crafted a Powershell script to link the files
+  2. and crafted to link configuration files
-  1. Check out the repo (https://github.com/rodolphocastro/dotfiles/blob/master/bootstrap.ps1)
+  3. Check out the repo (https://github.com/rodolphocastro/dotfiles/blob/master/bootstrap.ps1)

 * Storing a Git bare repository in a "side" folder .cfg on Linux
    1. Created a git bare repository